AleDenshi/comfy.guide/content/server/prosody.md

 On the first line, you must have a separate subdomain for your multi-user chats.
 The `chat.` subdomain is used here, but some servers use `muc.`.
 Anything is possible.

 > The `restrict_room_creation` line important because it prevents non-admins from creating and squatting rooms on your server.
-The only situation where you might not want that is if you indend to open a general public chat system for people you don't know.
+The only situation where you might not want that is if you intend to open a general public chat system for people you don't know.

 Read more about the `muc` plugin on the Prosody documentation page [here](https://prosody.im/doc/modules/mod_muc).